WHAT GROWS

 At the May 2022 Virginia Vintner's Association technical meeting, it was announced that Cabernet Franc is now the most widely planted grape in Virginia - ending Chardonnay's 40 year reign as the most widely grown grape in the Commonwealth.
 See, Linda Jones McKee, Update on Growing Grapes in Virginia, May 19, 2022 accessed at https://www.winebusiness.com/news/article/258908.
 Maybe this is a result of global warming, which tends to favor reds - or maybe it signals a shift in consumer preferences.
 Cabernet Franc is similar to Cabernet Sauvignon, which is a child of Cab Franc after all, but is lighter bodied, lighter colored and less tannic than Cab Sav and hardier in the cold.
 People associate aromas of gravel, and wood pencil shavings (Jancis Robinson), bell pepper and chili pepper (me).
 Ms Robinson also characterizes Virginia Cab Francs as lean and elegant "with gentle herbal notes and palate-cleansing acidity."
 J. Robinson and L. Murphy, American Wine, 2013, page 233.
 It is also associated with a vegetative or green pepper taste, which is often found where it is offered as a non-blend varietal in the Loire Valley of France.
 In Virginia, the trend has been away from that vegetative taste.

 Virginia has a "State grape" - Viognier (vee-yawn-yea) - so-designated by the Virginia Wine Board in 2011.
 "Virginia is for Viognier Lovers."
 I associate Viognier with intense floral aromas and generally a dry silky style - like a white Pinot Noir.
-It has done well in Virginia and is grown few other places outside of a couple of French appellations, like the Rhone Valley.
+It has done well in Virginia and is grown few other places outside of a couple of French appellations, like the Loire and Rhone valleys.
 Jancis Robnson says that Virginia Viognier is "lighter and less unctuous" than Viognier from northern Rhone.
 See, American Wine page 234.
 Thanks to Dennis Horton for introducing Viognier in the 1990's.
 It shares some of Chardonnay's vulnerability to spring frosts and colder weather.
 I'm always trying to push Kim to Viognier instead of Chardonnay with little success.
 Some sources report some growers feel that the designation in 2011 was premature and that Petit Manseng may be the more better choice.
 See, https://www.virginiawineguide.net/viognier.
 (Maybe I should try Albarino.)

 Another Virginia grape is Norton, developed in the early 19th Century by Dr. Daniel Norton of Richmond.
 When Missouri became the Napa Valley of the 19th Century U.S. wine industry, it was because of Norton, which is today Missouri's state grape.
 Norton is making a comeback in Virginia, led with nearly religious fervor by Jenny McCloud of Chrysalis Vineyard.
 I have found that Chrysalis has had a hand in most Nortons on offer in tasting rooms in the state.
 Norton makes one of the best non-vinifera red wines, tending to be bold and jammy in a "classic" presentation, but also available in dry and rosé and other manifestations.

 For its part, Chardonnay, while it is highly adaptable to different sites, is also highly susceptible to many diseases, and it demonstrates a very early bud break in spring which can predispose the variety to frost injury.
 This weakness was apparent in the spring of 2020, owing to a warmer than average March, followed by a cool April and early May punctuated by sub-freezing events that resulted in frost damage across the Commonwealth.
 See, https://www.arec.vaes.vt.edu/arec/alson-h-smith/arec-updates/varietyevaluation.html, accessed August 11, 2021.
+The 2023 Commercial Grape Report showed that with the 2023 harvest, Merlot and Petit Verdot had surpassed Chardonnay in total acreage.

 Part II AVA’s.
 October 21, 2021